Foreign affiliates - Economic globalisation

-A foreign affiliate as defined in inward FATS statistics is an enterprise resident in a country which is under the control of an institutional unit not resident in the same country.
+As defined in FATS statistics, a foreign affiliate is an enterprise resident in one country which is under the control of an institutional unit resident in another country.
 Control is determined according to the concept of the 'ultimate controlling institutional unit' (UCI).
 The UCI is the institutional unit, proceeding up a foreign affiliate's chain of control, which is not controlled by another institutional unit.
-Note that commercial presence in the territory of another country is only one of the modes of delivery of economic activities abroad.
-Data on inward FATS has been collected on a voluntary basis since reference year 1996.
-Currently, some 21 countries participate in this data collection exercise.

-Outward FATS are statistics describing the activity of foreign affiliates abroad controlled by UCIs located in the declaring country.
-In total, 13 countries provide these data on a voluntary basis, for some the first reference year dates back to 1995.
+Outward FATS are statistics describing the structure and activity of foreign affiliates abroad controlled by an UCIs resident in the reporting country.

-Regulation (EC) No. 716/2007 of the European Parliament and the Council of 20 June 2007 on Community statistics on the structure and activity of foreign affiliates (FATS-Regulation - see right-hand frame for a hyper-link) foresees the availability, at an EU level, of annual data on foreign affiliates from reference year 2007 onwards - covering all statistics on foreign affiliates - in other words, both inward and outward FATS.
+At EU level, Regulation (EC) No 716/2007 of the European Parliament and the Council of 20 June 2007 on Community statistics on the structure and activity of foreign affiliates introduced the availability of harmonised annual data on foreign affiliates from reference year 2007 onwards, covering both inward and outward FATS.

 FATS statistics are provided on the basis of the European business statistics (EBS) regulation starting with reference year 2021.
 More information on the changes and new data requirements introduced by the EBS regulation can be found in the Statistics Explained article on European Business Statistics.